 Kerala will please every visitor.
-The state brings to mind images of lakes, boats, beaches, tea plantations, wildlife, coconut trees, mountains, forests, rivers, delicious food, cities and villages.
+The state brings to mind images of lakes, boats, beaches, tea plantations, wildlife, coconut trees, mountains, forests, rivers, exquisite food, cities and villages.
 There cannot be just one reason to visit Kerala.
 There is something to attract everyone.

 Spirituality and Religion